-Here is a brief linked list of some prominent on-farm produce safety programs that have helped guide CAPS development:
+Here is a brief linked list of some prominent on-farm produce safety programs that can support CAPS growers.

-VT Practical Produce Safety—University of Vermont Extension–Provides a manual and template and workshops to help farmers write simple produce safety plans that reduce food safety risks and improve the quality and durability of produce.
+VT Practical Produce Safety Manual—University of Vermont Extension–Provides a manual and overview to help growers manage food safety risks while improving production efficiency and quality control .

 Produce Safety Alliance –Cornell University–Provides comprehensive science-based, on-farm food safety trainings, curriculum and educational materials to fresh fruit and vegetable farmers, packers, regulatory personnel and others interested in the safety of fresh produce.